 The expanded credit can be used to offset 100% of the taxpayer’s F&E tax liability for that year.
 This portion of the credit does not carry forward beyond the year in which the credit originated.

-If you’d like to discuss your company’s potential to take advantage of the JTC or other tax credits, please contact us.
+If you’d like to discuss your company’s potential to take advantage of the JTC or other tax credits, please reach out to a KraftCPAs professional.